What is ERR_NAME_NOT_RESOLVED in Chrome?

 - Now check the chrome browser, if the issue is not resolved, go to the previous page again and turn off the windows defender firewall in both private and public network settings.

 Once the firewalls are down, restart the PC and check the browser again.
 If you still find a name not resolved the error, undo the above and restart the firewall and antivirus.

 In Google Chrome, there is a service name prediction or pre-rendering that saves the website caches for loading it faster next time.
 This could be the reason why you are facing issues like Name not resolved error in the first place.
 Here is how to disable the service,

-- Go to the menu and then setting, find Privacy and Security.
+- Go to the menu and then settings, find Privacy and Security.